apache/incubator-kie-kogito-operator/README.md

 $ ./hack/install.sh
 ```

-The script will download the latest version and install the resources for you in the current namespace.
+The script will download the latest version and install the resources for you in the `kogito-operator-system` namespace.
-You can set the `VERSION` and `NAMESPACE` variables before running the script to control which version to install in the given namespace.
+You can set the `VERSION` variable before running the script to control which version to install.

 For further information on how to install in other environments and configure
 the Kogito Operator, [please see our official documentation](https://docs.jboss.org/kogito/release/latest/html_single/#chap-kogito-deploying-on-openshift).